Transition to adulthood planning requires a range of strategies to engage young people in thinking about and discussing their future.

 It can be used independently by young people or together with their CSO, support worker or carer as part of their journey to independence.

-As part of the transition planning process, Sortli can:
+As part of the transition to adulthood planning process, Sortli can:

 - provide young people with a private, detailed and up-to-date source of information about services and resources